Drug-free cortisol management for speech fluency

 For Parents

-If your child stutters and you're looking for tools that go beyond breathing exercises, FluentPlay's games are built for exactly that.
+If your child stutters and you're looking for tools grounded in how the brain actually produces speech, FluentPlay's games are built for exactly that.
+Each game personalizes to your child's speech patterns.
 They work in a browser — no downloads, no special hardware.
 Your child's SLP can use them in sessions, and your child can practice at home.

 SLP Licensing